 BitTorrent vs uTorrent: a useless comparison?

-However, we soon learned that there seemed to be virtually no difference between the two torrenting clients. uTorrent was originally developed by Ludvig Strigeus in 2005, but since December 7, 2006, its code has been owned and maintained by BitTorrent, Inc., the private company that’s responsible for the development of the BitTorrent peer-to-peer (P2P) protocol.
+However, we soon learned that there seemed to be virtually no difference between the two torrenting clients. uTorrent was originally developed by Ludvig Strigeus in 2005.
+Since 2006, its code has been owned and maintained by BitTorrent, Inc., the private company responsible for developing the BitTorrent peer-to-peer (P2P) protocol.

 In fact, after taking over the uTorrent code, the BitTorrent client (also known as BitTorrent Mainline) was rebranded as just another version of uTorrent.